Lance's deep TD pass leads 49ers to 28-21 win over Packers

 Love found rookie Romeo Doubs on a 33-yard TD on Green Bay's second drive and then connected on another 33-yarder to Danny Davis at the end of the half.

+"Certainly, he's going to want a couple of the throws back and certainly some of the reads," coach Matt LaFleur said.
+"But it's never perfect for a quarterback.
+But I thought, by and large, just watching the things like how the operation was, it was a smooth operation."

-But he had three interceptions in between those TDs, including one that went off tight end Tyler Davis' hands.
+But Love had three interceptions in between those TDs, including two that went off his own receivers' hands.
 Love, who has thrown just 61 passes since being drafted in the first round in 2020, went 13 for 24 for 176 yards.

+"I think for everybody, it could have been a better night," Love said.
+"The ball just happens to bounce a weird way.
+They capitalized on those plays.
+Obviously, no one wants that to happen, and it sucks when it does.
+It's something to learn from."

 The teams then traded TD passes in the fourth quarter, with Danny Etling throwing a 22-yarder to Amari Rodgers to give Green Bay a 21-20 lead and San Francisco answering with Brock Purdy's 5-yard TD to Tanner Hudson.